Divepit/arduino-digital-OLED-ball/README.md

 ## AI Declaration

 This is an educational project for myself, so I wrote all of it manually and used AI for code review / sparring to learn about inefficiencies and where I can improve.
 The readme was mostly generated using OpenAI Codex.

-## License

-No license file is currently present in this repository.
-Add a `LICENSE` file if you want explicit usage terms.